We are committed to providing an accessible user experience for all website visitors.

 Up to $1,500 Onboard Cash Exclusive + No Booking Fees!

-With all the sights and sounds that Universal Orlando Resort has to offer, it can be easy to become overwhelmed.
+With all the exciting sights and sounds that Universal Orlando Resort has to offer, it's safe to say there's a lot going on!
+For some of us, that also means that it can be easy to become overwhelmed.
 The theme parks often draw in large crowds, especially during peak periods such as summer or holidays.
 For our frog friends with crowd anxiety or sensory processing disorders, we understand that a trip to an amusement park can be stressful.
 To help alleviate some of that stress, we’re hoppy to share a few places where you can take sensory breaks at Universal Orlando.
 These are our favorite secluded spots, so you can get away from the bustling crowds and hoppenings of the theme parks for as long as you need.
-Be sure to check out our Crowd Calendar, so you can plan around the busiest times of the year!
+Be sure to check out our Crowd Calendar so you can plan around the busiest times of the year!

 Many of these spots do have music playing in the background, but you'll find some quieter areas between speakers.
-Even on the parks' busiest days (Tad took these pictures over the weekend before the Fourth of July on a crowd level 9 day), we found that these areas attracted very few people.
+Even on the parks' busiest days, we found that these areas attracted very few people.

 New York Alleyways

 In the New York backlot area of the park, you’ll find that you can stroll through alleyways between the building facades.
 At one point, the paths wind together, almost like a maze, and you feel cut off from the rest of the park.
 You may run into some people posing for photos, but otherwise, it’s a generally quiet area.
 (Just be sure to stop by when the Blues Brothers are not playing.
 Even though the concert’s stage is located off of the main street, you’ll still be able to hear the music.)